Joint constraints on cosmic birefringence and early dark energy from ACT, Planck, DESI, and PantheonPlus: Fitting new form of cosmic birefringence with Planck and ACT observations

 Figure \ref{fig:Htau} illustrates the evolution of the Hubble parameter as a function of conformal time $\eta$ across the four distinct data combinations.
 The left panel displays the overall decreasing trend of the Hubble parameter over the range $\eta \in [0, 12000]$, while the right panel presents a zoomed-in view of the interval $\eta \in [8000, 12000]$.
-This magnified region allows us to resolve the relative ordering and subtle differences among the four best-fit solutions.
+This magnified region allows us to resolve the relative ordering and subtle differences among the four best-fit solutions. { Meanwhile, the elevated $\Omega_c h^2$ values reported in Table~\ref{tab:cosmo_params}, driven by the large EDE fraction, have direct implications for the growth of cosmic structures at late times.
+The increased matter density, together with the enhanced amplitude of matter fluctuations $\sigma_8$, results in relatively high values of $S_8 \equiv \sigma_8\sqrt{\Omega_m/0.3}$, namely $S_8 = 0.964$ for the Planck-$EB$ (Planck+DESI+PantheonPlus) dataset and $S_8 = 0.967$ for the ACT-$EB$ (Planck+DESI+PantheonPlus) dataset.
+Both data combinations $S_8$ are in tension with the KiDS-Legacy measurement $S_8 = 0.815^{+0.016}_{-0.021}$ \cite{Wright:2025xka} at the $5.1\sigma$ (Planck-EB) and $5.2\sigma$ (ACT-EB) level, and with the DESY6 result $S_8 = 0.789 \pm 0.012$ \cite{DES:2026fyc} at $6.7\sigma$ and $6.9\sigma$, respectively.
+This discrepancy is a well-known challenge for EDE models with large $f_{\rm EDE}$ \cite{Hill:2020osr,Smith:2019ihp}, as the larger early dark energy contribution generally requires a higher matter density and consequently predicts enhanced structure growth at late times.
+Since no weak-lensing likelihood is included in the present analysis, the resulting $S_8$ tension is not directly constrained.
+A comprehensive joint analysis incorporating weak-lensing data is therefore deferred to future work.}